 For purposes of the diluted net loss per share calculation, stock options are considered to be common stock equivalents, but they were excluded from the Company's calculation of diluted net loss per share allocable to common stockholders because their inclusion would have been anti-dilutive.
 Therefore, basic and diluted net loss per share applicable to common stockholders was the same for all periods presented.
-Contingently issuable shares of common stock pursuant to the 2016 License Agreements, as discussed more fully in Note 7, are excluded from the calculation of basic and diluted net loss per share calculation as the Payment Conditions have not been satisfied.

-Upon the closing of the March Offering, the Company sold 4,600,000 shares of common stock.
-The issuance of these shares resulted in a significant increase in the Company's weighted-average shares outstanding for the six months ended June 30, 2017 when compared to the comparable prior year period and is expected to continue to impact the year-over-year comparability of the Company's net loss per share calculations for the next nine months.
+Upon the closing of the January Offering, the Company sold 1,429,205 shares of common stock.
+The issuance of these shares resulted in a significant increase in the Company's weighted-average shares outstanding for the three months ended March 31, 2018 and is expected to continue to impact the year-over-year comparability of the Company's net loss per share calculations for the next nine months.